kristian-ebstrup/phd-utils/README.md

 # utils
 A collection of simple utility scripts and useful one-liners related to my PhD studies.

-Easy-access is handled using aliases, and is kept up-to-date in my `.bash_aliases.sh` found in [my configs repository](https://github.com/kristian-ebstrup/configs).
+Easy-access is handled using aliases, and is kept up-to-date in my `.bash_aliases` found in [my configs repository](https://github.com/kristian-ebstrup/configs).